ChondroFiller: A Minimally Invasive, Non-Surgical Collagen Injection for Osteoarthritis

 Frequently Asked Questions

 • It is a non-surgical injection — no arthroscopy, incision or removal of tissue, and no surgical recovery.
-It may add a protective collagen layer over worn joint surfaces.
+The collagen gel is delivered into the joint under ultrasound guidance and may add a protective layer over worn surfaces.

-• People with osteoarthritis or joint wear seeking a non-surgical option, with realistic expectations.
-It is less appropriate for very advanced arthritis; Prof Lee assesses each person.
+• People with osteoarthritis or joint wear who are seeking a non-surgical option and hold realistic expectations.
+It is generally less appropriate for very advanced arthritis or inflammatory joint conditions; individual assessment determines suitability.

-• Because it is non-surgical, recovery is usually simple, with advice on activity and, where helpful, physiotherapy.
-London Cartilage Clinic tailors guidance to each patient.
+• Because it is non-surgical, recovery is usually straightforward, with guidance on activity levels and, where helpful, physiotherapy.
+There is no requirement for the protected weight-bearing period that follows joint surgery.

 Where to go from here